SouvickMazumdar/Project_IDEAS_CO21/USER_MANUAL.md

 # User Manual

 ## Overview
-This web application allows users to easily retrieve and display business data from Tofler and Zauba, two business information websites.
+This web application allows users to easily retrieve and display business data from Screener, Tofler and Zauba, two business information websites.
 The data is displayed on a user-friendly interface built with Streamlit.

 ---